matthjs/BachelorProject/README.md

 ![DQN-LINEAR](/sample_videos/CARTPOLE_DQN_LINEAR.gif)

+# Acknowledgements

+Special thanks to the maintainers of the GPytorch library.
+The base classes provided by GPytorch for state-of-the-art GP modeling have significantly contributed to this thesis.

+For more information about GPytorch, please visit their [GitHub repository](https://github.com/cornellius-gp/gpytorch).

 # License
 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](./LICENSE.txt) file for details.